ascott-10/capstone_viruses/README.md

 ## Description

-This repository contains a pipeline to perform segmentation and morphological analysis on EM images of viruses using Meta AI's Segment Anything Model (SAM).
-The goal is to isolate the viral body and spikes, compute relevant features (area, perimeter), and export processed masks and statistics.
+This repository contains a pipeline to perform segmentation and morphological analysis on EM images of viruses using Meta AI's Segment Anything Model (SAM) and classification using a ResNet18-based model.
+The goal is to isolate the viral body and spikes, compute relevant features (area, perimeter), and classify viral images as wildtype or mutant based on morphology.

 ## Repository Structure

-- `main_sam_pipeline.py`: Main script to execute the full workflow
-- `code/`:
+- `main_sam_pipeline.py`: Segments raw EM images using SAM and computes morphology statistics
+- `main_classify_pipeline.py`: Classifies segmented images into wildtype or mutant
+- `code/`: Contains modular functions for data processing, model training, and image transformation
   - `input_files.py`: Builds dataframe of image paths and labels
   - `sam_configure.py`: Loads pretrained SAM model and sets hyperparameters
-  - `segment_workflow.py`: Contains functions for segmentation, cropping, feature extraction, and saving
+  - `segment_workflow.py`: Segmentation, cropping, feature extraction, and saving
+  - `setup_classifier.py`: Loads images, applies transformations, splits into datasets
+  - `train_classifier.py`: Defines model and training logic
+  - `morphology.py`: Morphology analysis and segmentation comparison
+  - `customs_stats.py`: Classifier loading, prediction, and evaluation helpers
 - `raw_images/`: Input folders for wildtype and mutant virus images
-- `segmented_images/sam_segment_ver3/`: Output location for final segmented masks
+- `segmented_images/`: Output locations for final segmented masks
-- `results/`: Stores summary CSVs of segmentation outputs
+- `results/`: Stores CSVs of segmentation outputs and comparison results

-# Getting Started
+- `data/`: CSVs for train/test/val splits and ResNet model weights

 ## Installation